jvino/cluster-hpc-gpu-guides/docs/guides/jupyter-lab.md

 python -m ipykernel install --name my_kernel --user --display-name my_kernel
 ```

-The reload the browser tab and you will see your new kernel
+Remind to reload the browser in order to see your new kernel in the Jupyter launcher.

 ![jupyterlab-new-kernel](images/jupyterlab-new-kernel.png)

-Once the kernel appears in the launcher, it is possible to select it, in the notebook, as shown in the following image.
+Once the kernel appears in the launcher, it is possible to select it inside the notebook, as shown in the following image.

 ![jupyterlab-new-kernel-notebook](images/jupyterlab-new-kernel-notebook.png)

 ## 4 Upload file from local file system

-To Upload files from your local file system to the JupyterLab workspace, press the button shown in the following figure and select the files to would like to upload.
+To upload files from your local file system to the JupyterLab workspace, press the button shown in the following figure and select the files to would like to upload.

 ![jupyterlab-upload-file](images/jupyterlab-upload-file.png)